interrogator/jason-lee-iran/README.md

 Guess.
 Is this:

-1. an ancient Iranian bird tower used as a home to house 3000+ pigeons to collect their feces as fertilizer.
+1. an ancient Iranian bird tower used as a home to house 3000+ pigeons to collect their feces as fertilizer
 2. A famous Gaudi building?

 ---